jp7677/dxvk-nvapi/README.md

 # Experimental non-complete NVAPI D3D11 implementation for [DXVK](https://github.com/doitsujin/dxvk)

-This repository provide a very (very very) basic proof-of-concept implementation of the NVAPI extensions for DXVK.
+This repository provide a very (very very) basic implementation of the NVAPI extensions for DXVK.
 It is mostly a direct copy DXVK-AGS, but adjusted for NVAPI.

 This implementation currently advertises `Depth bounds test` only.
+It has been tested with a single game only: Assetto Corsa Competizione, based on Unreal Engine 4, which uses `Depth bounds test`.
+The game does not provide an in-game benchmark, so unfortunately I'm not sure how much it improves, but it may yield something like 1% extra performance which seems to be the norm when `Depth bounds test` is used.
+Due to the complexity of the API this implementation wont work with games that rely on other aspects of this rather huge API, though other games based on Unreal Engine 4 games should work with this.

-This implemenation has been tested with a single game only: Assetto Corsa Competizione, based on Unreal Engine 4.
-To my own surrise it even seems that `Depth bounds test` is actually used by the game.
-The game does not provide an in-game benchmark, so unfortunately I'm not even sure if it improves, but at least it wont run worse.
-Due to the complexity of the API this implementation surely wont work with anything else.
+The 32bits version of this implementation has been just briefly tested with the Monster Hunter Official Benchmark where it also yields a small gain in performce.

 ## How to build